Pixel 7a packaging leak reveals what's inside the box

 The mid-range phone is expected to be revealed at the event, and while we already know a lot about it, new photos of the Pixel 7a’s retail packaging have surfaced online, giving us a better idea of the phone’s features will offer.

-TechDroider shared the retail packaging on Twitter via AndroidPolice.
+TechDroider shared the retail packaging on Twitter.

 Pixel 7A pic.twitter.com/O8NFuhC6JQ